 It is that time of year again; my favourite time of year.
 I used to feel Spring was my favourite season but actually I love the cosy sink into Winter that September and October bring.
 It’s the time of year I feel I have the most to celebrate having two Autumnal babies, I feel the most productive and feel just generally really good.
 The last two years my blog has taken a bit of a backseat because of the global pandemic – I can’t pretend it hasn’t affected me both negatively and positively but I have felt a distinct lack of motivation and actually, that’s made me feel really sad.
 I’ve always loved writing so I am hoping I am able to tune into my potential ADHD hyperfocus and get lots of posts written and generally be productive – make this blog actually look like it’s as active as it used to be.
+If you’re stuck on ideas of things to do you might want to check out Experience Days who have a great range of fun family activities in Hampshire.

 Why do people make bucket lists?